Welton, Lincolnshire: Amenities

-There is a wide range of services, amenities, and retail outlets in the village, ranging from supermarkets to a tea shop, gift shops and takeaways including an award-winning fish and chip shop, as well as banking and financial services.
+There is a wide range of services, amenities, and retail outlets in the village, ranging from cafes, newsagents, pet shop and takeaways.
 There is also a campsite, Co-op store, local butchers, and a veterinary clinic.

-Welton Manor Golf Centre has proved to be a major asset to the village, as a Golf Centre of Excellence with eighteen holes of challenging golf to suit all players.
-Its 120 acres include tree-lined fairways, lakes, and meandering streams, which eventually go on to join the Barlings Eau and link up with the Welton Beck on the way to the River Witham.
-The site also houses a driving range and a fishing lake with a caravan and camping site.
-Its club house is now the Falconer bar and restaurant, which is licensed for civil wedding ceremonies and christenings.
-The site originally opened in the mid-2000s as a nine-hole course, with the restaurant opening a year earlier, and is an example of successful diversification by local farmer Charles Ottewell, and his sons, Andrew and David.

-Welton has two public houses: The Falconer by the golf course, and The Black Bull in the centre of town.

 The Black Bull is rumoured to be a former regular of the Dam Busters, and reputedly, haunted.
 Though no ghost has ever been seen, the haunting has often been reported because of inexplicable sounds believed to be a phantom slowly climbing the eighteen stairs to the restaurant.
-The pub is run as a joint venture between equal partners Derek Wright, his wife Bridget, her son Thomas Allen, and his partner Leanne Robinson.
-Reportedly, special themed nights such as pie nights, steak nights and quiz nights which have proved particularly popular as well as a monthly meat raffle, and live music nights on the last Friday of the month, featuring all local bands.

 The Parish Office houses a collection of historic village items and gifts received through the village's twinning on display in the lower room.
 The Parish Council operates a Community Award which is presented annually to a member of the parish nominated by the community for voluntary work they have carried out in Welton for the benefit of others.
 They also award Certificates of Achievement if there are a number of nominations, and a Group Recognition Certificate.

+The first brick for the Village Hall was laid on 18 September 1961 and officially opened by Mr L. H. Brant on 21 April 1962 with a full programme of events for the week including a dance to Tony Storr and the Clubmen; part of the old hall can still be seen on the West side of the present building.
+The Moncé Room was added in 1975 and today the village hall is managed by a charitable trust and is used regularly by local organisations, for private parties and community events.

 Marvin Liddle operates the registered charity Project Cornerstone on Ryland Road, that collects funds from foreign and old coinage donations for education in Ghana, healthcare education in Malawi and Burundi, and a crisis fund for Phuket, Thailand.